 Ideal Temperature for Serving Wine

-Best and Ideal Temperature for Serving Wine
+What is the Best Temperature for Serving Wine?

 For Light Dry White Wines, Rosés, and Sparkling Wines

 Light dry white wines are characterized by their fruitiness and freshness.
 The temperature of white wines is naturally determined by the wine's age and body.

 Tip: The lighter the color and style of wine, the colder it should be served to preserve its acidity and freshness.